UntitledModGame/umg-mods/lootplot.s0/entities/items/destructive/_DESTRUCTIVE_PLANNING.md

 that would *ALSO* solve the problem of not being able to buff rocks.
 WHICH IS SO COOL.
 RAGH.
 OKAY.
 AWESOME.

+## IDEA / SOLUTION 2:
+Just add a TONNE of lives to rocks.
+This makes them a resource, as opposed to something that needs micromanaging.
+IE im imagining rocks with 20 lives.